bartfeenstra/betty/documentation/index.rst

 Features
 --------
-Betty generates generates a `static site <https://en.wikipedia.org/wiki/Static_web_page>`_ from your genealogy records.
+Betty generates generates a :term:`static site` from your genealogy records.
 This means that once your site has been generated, you will not need any special software to publish it.
 It's **fast and secure**.

 * Builds pages for people, places, events, and media
 * Renders interactive maps and family trees